ujjwalguptaofficial/JsStore/.github/ISSUE_TEMPLATE/issue-bug-template.md

 ---
-name: issue/bug template
-about: Use this template to add an issue
+name: Bug report 🐞
+about: File a report to help us improve
 title: ''
 labels: ''
 assignees: ujjwalguptaofficial

 ---

+# Title

-# Title // Add your title here
+// Add your title here

+# Description

-# Description // Add your description here
+// Add your description here

 Note: Description should contains the query, the current output & the expected output.
 You can use idbstudio to generate the example.